heidi-y/harmswayexhibit/pages/about.md

 Storms and hurricanes play important roles in the history of Long Island, determing where houses stand, what lives in our bays and waterways, what we find most valuable in preparing for storms, and what new technologies and building practices we will need in the future.
 From the 1800s onward, each generation who has inhabited Long Island can recall a storm of such force that legends and stories survive to this day.

 This digital exhibit is meant to showcase the materials from the physical exhibit in an online environment so that visitors can experience *In Harm's Way* no matter their location.
 The exhibit is divided into three sections: Looking Backwards; Irene Lee, and Sandy; and Looking Forwards.
-Browse through archival photos, video interviews, photographs from the 2017 exhibit, and documents from the storms to learn more about Long Island, its history with natural disastors, and human adaptation to climate threats across time.
+Browse through archival photos, video interviews, photographs from the 2017 exhibit, and documents from the storms to learn more about Long Island, its history with natural disasters, and human adaptation to climate threats across time.

  {% include feature/pdf.html objectid="a016" width="50" caption="Thanks to all who made this exhibit possible!" %}